bashwork/wdm/hwk/homework2.rst

 In order to to use the Bayes classifier on our continuous dataset, our attribute values must first be discretized into range bins.
-For this purpose, I manually chose bin ranges that seemed to spread evenly across the attibute ranges (i.e. an even number of values were stored in each range).
+For this purpose, I manually chose bin ranges that seemed to spread evenly across the attribute ranges (i.e. an even number of values were stored in each range).
 What follows are the calculations I came up with::

     Global